 Loveland is a fairly large town with several blocks of shops and restaurants.
 It’s located fifty miles north of Denver, just before Fort Collins on I-25.
-Each February, the city of Loveland re-mails hundreds of thousands of valentines to all over the U.S as part of their annual festival.
+Each February, the city of Loveland re-mails hundreds of thousands of valentines all over the U.S as part of their annual festival.

 The “Sweetheart City” is the largest municipality in Larimer County.
-It’s currently known for its high-tech industries, vibrant city, and a thriving local community.
-But before Loveland transformed into the modern tech-center that it is now, it used to be an agricultural haven.
+It’s currently known for its high-tech industries, vibrant city life, and thriving local community.
+But before Loveland transformed into the modern tech center that it is now, it used to be an agricultural haven.

 Mariano Medina was the first settler in Loveland, which was then called Namaqua.
-By 1867, flour mills become the core of the town, and since it’s connected to the Colorado Central Railroad, Loveland’s population started to rise.
+By 1867, flour mills become the core of the town’s economy.
+Loveland’s population started to rise because it’s connected to the Colorado Central Railroad, and many people were passing through town.

-In the modern 20th century, Loveland’s economy has become diversified.
-Tech companies like HP, Hach, and Teledyne have made headquarters in the region.
-Medical centers also continued to rise in Loveland, so there has been another shift concerning the employment sector.
+Now in the 21st century, Loveland’s economy has become diversified.
+Tech companies like HP, Hach, and Teledyne have made their headquarters in the region.
+Medical centers also continued to rise in Loveland, so there has been another positive shift within the employment sector.

 Boyd Lake State Park – This beautiful park is centered around a large lake at the foothills of Longs Peak.
 It’s popular for hiking, biking, and birding.
 There are nearly 150 campsites with quick access to all the park’s resources.